Alternative Wedding rings | guide to choosing your perfect wedding ring

 “By having it made by an eco-friendly maker, using eco-friendly materials, such as recycled metals and manufactured stones.
 There can also be ethical issues with where your stone has come from, so make sure that you know where the stone is coming from and use ethically sourced gemstones, or don’t use a stone!
 Use a vintage ring or upcycle a ring or other jewellery into your wedding ring.”

-What metals are the most eco-friendly for wedding rings?
+What metals are the most eco-friendly for alternative wedding rings?

 “Any metal that is 100% recycled, perhaps consider the air miles and choose a jeweller who plants trees, offsets their carbon emissions or is aiming for net-zero to counteract where the metal has originated from.